huggingface/dataset-viewer/docs/source/quick_start.md

 | [/statistics](./statistics) | GET    | Get statistics about a dataset split.                   | - `dataset`: name of the dataset<br>- `config`: name of the config<br>- `split`: name of the split                                                                          |
 | [/croissant](./croissant) | GET    | Get Croissant metadata about a dataset.                   | - `dataset`: name of the dataset                                                                          |

-There is no installation or setup required to use Datasets Server.
+There is no installation or setup required to use the dataset viewer API.

 <Tip>
   Sign up for a <a href="https://huggingface.co/join">Hugging Face account</a>{" "}
   if you don't already have one!
-While you can use Datasets Server without a Hugging Face account, you won't be able to access{" "}
+While you can use the dataset viewer API without a Hugging Face account, you won't be able to access{" "}
   <a href="https://huggingface.co/docs/hub/datasets-gated">gated datasets</a>{" "}
   like{" "}